LukeDS-it/LukeDS-it.github.io/_posts/2020-06-23-reacting-to-change-microservices.md

 ---
-layout:      page
+layout:      post
-title:       REACTing to change with microservices
+title:       "REACTing to change with microservices"
-permalink:   /software/reacting-to-change-microservices/
+date:        2020-06-23 22:15:00 +0200
+category:    self-learning
+tags:        microservices reactive software-architecture
 description: >-
              As time goes by, the user base of an application grows, and so does the application itself.
 To avoid that the heavy workloads and the growing codebase submerge us, and